Antoni Gaudí

-Biography
+Life

-Birth, childhood, and studies
+The beginning

-Gaudí was born on 25 June 1852 in Riudoms or Reus to the coppersmith Francesc Gaudí i Serra (1813–1906) and Antònia Cornet i Bertran (1819–1876).
-He was the youngest of five children, of whom three survived to adulthood: Rosa (1844–1879), Francesc (1851–1876) and Antoni.
+Gaudí was born on 25 June 1852 in Riudoms or Reus to coppersmith Francesc Gaudí i Serra (1813–1906) and Antònia Cornet i Bertran (1819–1876).
+He was the youngest of five children, and far outlived the other two who survived to adulthood: Rosa (1844–1879) and Francesc (1851–1876).
 Gaudí's family originated in the Auvergne region in southern France.
 One of his ancestors, Joan Gaudí, a hawker, moved to Catalonia in the 17th century; possible origins of Gaudí's family name include Gaudy or Gaudin.

-Gaudí's exact birthplace is unknown because no supporting documents have been found, leading to a controversy about whether he was born in Reus or Riudoms, two neighbouring municipalities of the Baix Camp district.
-Most of Gaudí's identification documents from both his student and professional years gave Reus as his birthplace.
+Gaudí's exact birthplace is unknown absent supporting documents, leading to a controversy about whether he was born in Reus or Riudoms, two neighbouring municipalities of the Baix Camp district.
+Most of Gaudí's identification documents gave Reus as his birthplace.
 Gaudí stated on various occasions that he was born in Riudoms, his paternal family's village.
 Gaudí was baptised in the church of Sant Pere Apòstol in Reus the day after his birth under the name "Antoni Plàcid Guillem Gaudí i Cornet".

 Gaudí had a deep appreciation for his native land and great pride in his Mediterranean heritage for his art.
 He believed Mediterranean people to be endowed with creativity, originality and an innate sense for art and design.
 Gaudí reportedly described this distinction by stating, "We own the image.
 Fantasy comes from the ghosts.
 Fantasy is what people in the North own.
 We are concrete.
-The image comes from the Mediterranean.
+The image comes from the Mediterranean area.
 Orestes knows his way, where Hamlet is torn apart by his doubts."
 Time spent outdoors, particularly during summer stays in the Gaudí family home Mas de la Calderera, afforded Gaudí the opportunity to study nature.
-Gaudí's enjoyment of the natural world led him to join the Centre Excursionista de Catalunya in 1879 at the age of 27.
-The organisation arranged expeditions to explore Catalonia and southern France, often riding on horseback or walking ten kilometres a day.
+Gaudí's enjoyment of the natural world led him to join the Centre Excursionista de Catalunya in 1879 at age 27.
+The organisation arranged expeditions to explore Catalonia and southern France, often on horseback or on foot, covering ten kilometres a day.

 Young Gaudí suffered from poor health, including rheumatism, which may have contributed to his reticent and reserved character.
-These health concerns and the hygienist theories of Kneipp contributed to Gaudí's decision to adopt vegetarianism early in his life.
-His religious faith and strict vegetarianism led him to undertake several lengthy and severe fasts.
+These health concerns and the hygienist theories of Sebastian Kneipp contributed to Gaudí's early decision to adopt vegetarianism.
+His religious faith and strict vegetarianism led him to undertake lengthy and severe fasts.
 These fasts were often unhealthy and occasionally, as in 1894, led to life-threatening illness.